pknielski/pknielski.github.io/_posts/2019-09-08-schnitzel.md

 ![unwrapped](/assets/images/tenderloinunwrapped.jpg)

-What you need
-Bread crumbs
-Pork tenderloin
-Egg-1 or 2
-Salt
-Pepper
-Flour

-Basically this dish requires you to pound the tenderloin into thin patties, bread, and then fry them in oil.

-Steps

 Pork tenderloin has a strip of tough material on one side, called the silverskin.
 You will likely want to remove it, as it is rather chewy.

 ![skin](/assets/images/tenderloinsilverskin.jpg)